-The Organization's Forms 990 Return of Organization Exempt from Income Tax, for the years ending 2011 through 2014 are subject to examination by the IRS, generally for 3 years after their filing date.
+The Organization's Forms 990 Return of Organization Exempt from Income Tax, are subject to examination by the IRS, generally for 3 years after their filing date.

 i.
 Use of Estimates

 The preparation of financial statements requires the use of management's estimates that affect the reported amounts of assets and liabilities and reported revenues and expenses.
 These estimates may require revision in future periods.